 PARTNER: PATH, in collaboration with the Ministry of Health’s (MOH) Vietnam Administration of Medical Services (VAMS)

-HepLINK Vietnam will demonstrate a cost-effective model of decentralized and integrated viral hepatitis service delivery—that effectively engages populations at risk of viral hepatitis in prevention, awareness raising, case detection and treatment—to improve viral hepatitis outcomes and provide evidence for scaling and financing interventions that are integral to the elimination of hepatitis C and B by 2030.
+HepLINK Vietnam aimed to demonstrate the cost-effectiveness of a decentralized and integrated viral hepatitis service delivery.
+The project engaged populations at risk of viral hepatitis in prevention, awareness raising, case detection and treatment, improved viral hepatitis outcomes and provided evidence for scaling and financing interventions that are integral to the elimination of hepatitis C and B by 2030.

 Viral hepatitis is the third cause of death in Vietnam.
-With more than 1 million HCV infections and more than 7 million HBV infections, and 22,900 annual deaths (3 deaths per hour) from HBV and 5,900 annual deaths (16 deaths per day from HCV).
+The country accounts for more than one million HCV infections, more than seven million HBV infections, and 22,900 annual deaths (3 deaths per hour) from HBV and 5,900 annual deaths (16 deaths per day) from HCV.

-The government of Vietnam developed the first national plan on viral hepatitis prevention and control for the period of 2015- 2019, and in 2016, released guidelines for the prevention, care, and treatment of HCV.
-These steps demonstrate Vietnam’s commitment to hepatitis elimination by 2030.
-However, significant improvements in awareness of, demand for, and delivery of chronic HBV and HCV diagnosis and treatment has so far been minimal.
+The government of Vietnam developed the first national plan for viral hepatitis prevention and control for the period of 2015- 2019, and in 2016, released guidelines for the prevention, care, and treatment of hepatitis C. These steps demonstrate Vietnam’s commitment to hepatitis elimination by 2030.
+However, significant improvements in awareness of, demand for, and delivery of chronic HBV and HCV diagnosis and treatment have so far been minimal.

-- Decentralization of viral hepatitis testing, diagnosis and treatment to the primary care level through engagement of general practitioners, and integration with HIV services, in the public and private sector.
+- Decentralization of viral hepatitis testing, diagnosis and treatment to the primary care level through the engagement of general practitioners and integration with HIV services in the public and private sectors.

-- Ensure a supportive environment for those diagnosed with chronic HCV to successfully complete treatment and remain HCV-free; and those with chronic HBV to successfully stay on treatment.
+- Ensure a supportive environment for those diagnosed with chronic HCV to successfully complete treatment and remain HCV-free and for those with chronic HBV to successfully stay on treatment.

-HepLINK will be implemented in the two biggest cities of the country: Ho Chi Minh City and Hanoi, representing the two regions (Northern, Southern regions) of Vietnam and the highest burden of chronic viral hepatitis infection.
+HepLINK was implemented in the two biggest cities of the country, Ho Chi Minh City and Hanoi, representing the two regions (Northern and southern regions) of Vietnam and the highest burden of chronic viral hepatitis infection.